-Returns M : NumPy matrix
+Returns M: NumPy matrix

-Graph adjacency matrix.
+Graph adjacency matrix

-'''

 to_numpy_recarray, from_numpy_matrix

-'''

-The matrix entries are assigned with weight edge attribute.
-When an edge does not have the weight attribute, the value of the entry is 1.
-For multiple edges, the values of the entries are the sums of the edge attributes for each edge.
+The matrix entries are assigned to the weight edge attribute.
+When an edge does not have a weight attribute, the value of the entry is set to the number 1.
+For multiple (parallel) edges, the values of the entries are determined by the 'multigraph_weight' parameter.
+The default is to sum the weight attributes for each of the parallel edges.